Tutopiya Logo

 Key takeaways

-• It requires energy from respiration (ATP) and involves carrier proteins in the cell membrane.
+• It requires energy from respiration (ATP) and often involves carrier proteins.

-• Classic examples: mineral ions into root hair cells, glucose absorption in the ileum, reabsorption in kidney tubules.
+• Classic examples: mineral ions into root hair cells, glucose into blood in the small intestine.

 What is active transport in Cambridge IGCSE Biology?

-Read the full notes on Tutopiya’s Active Transport subtopic page before attempting questions.
+Read the full explanation on Tutopiya’s Active Transport subtopic page before attempting questions.

 The core ideas you must master